Measuring Guide: How to Measure for Curtains

 Note the headings!
 At MagicLinen, we offer four different curtain headings: tab top, rod pocket, header tape (pencil pleat), and ties.
 Tab tops, rod pockets and header tape are included in the length of a curtain panel and are approximately 2 inches (5 cm) in diameter.
 Ties are not included in the listed length — the ties are 12 inches (30 cm) long when untied.

-In addition to differently styled headings, we also offer various design types, including plain, two-toned, with a ruffle or a pom pom trim.
+In addition to differently styled headings, we also offer various a few types, including plain and two-toned.
 Choose one that matches your interior best!
+Our shoppers especially love white linen curtains.
 Also, remember that we can make custom curtains to your desired measurements – just get in touch.